mooit-artist/FreshThreads/README.md

 ## 🚀 **About FreshThreads LLC**

-FreshThreads LLC is a modern print-on-demand apparel company specializing in premium custom clothing with unique, trendy designs.
+FreshThreads LLC is a modern print-on-demand apparel company specializing in premium clothing with unique, trendy designs.
 Our platform offers high-quality t-shirts, hoodies, and accessories that let customers express their individual style.

 ### ✨ **Key Features**